 - The movie itself being filmed in Cinemascope was confirmed as a shout out to 1950s' movie musicals too.

 - Keith's band, The Messengers, harkens to 60s-80s funk, soul, and RNB bands like The Spinners, Earth, Wind & Fire, The Temptations, The Ohio Players, et cetera that all took a lot of inspiration from jazz.

 - Silent Snarker: If Sebastian is at the keys (where he'd have no opportunity to speak) and is asked to play (or do) something he feels is beneath him, the displeasure will show on his face.

-- Smash to Black: As the crowd cheers on Sebastian's band, The Messengers, it suddenly cuts to "Fall" with an abrupt stop to the cheering.
+- Smash to Black: As the crowd cheers on Sebastian's band, The Messengers, the screen cuts to a black title card with the word "Fall" with an abrupt stop to the cheering.

 - Spiritual Antithesis: Aside from a love of jazz, La La Land serve as the antithesis to Whiplash, Damien Chazelle's previous film.
 This is most notable in the two films' tones - where Whiplash was dark and oppressive with a tinge of Black Comedy, La La Land is a bright, sparkling, old-fashioned Hollywood musical with just a hint of modern cynicism.
 Even the one narrative twist they have in common (career interests ruin the main love story) is presented very differently: Andrew Neiman drives Nicole away from him due to his obsession with jazz and even after the big concert will still die young and a miserable wreck just like the men he idolised, while Mia and Sebastian get exactly what they want out of their careers even if they don't end up together.
 There's even a counterpart in the characters of J.K.
 Simmons, going to a mean guy who's a jazz maniac to a mean guy who doesn't want to hear any jazz from Sebastian.